-The Immunology, haematology and infection (IHI) theme builds on a history of internationally-leading immunology and infection research at York.Over the last decade, we've made significant contributions in the areas of neglected tropical disease, parasitology, cellular immunology and haematological malignancies.
+The Immunology, haematology and infection (IHI) theme builds on a history of internationally-leading immunology and infection research at York.Over the last decade, IHI has made significant contributions in the areas of:

 Research within this theme ranges from fundamental insights into disease mechanisms, through to vaccine clinical trials and epidemiology.
 Areas of particular strength are; Experimental and population haematology, Parasitology, Immunopathology, pathogen structure and assembly, and pathogenesis and its clinical epidemiology.

 Experimental and population haematology

 A single stem cell can give rise to any of the highly specialised cell types of a given tissue whilst also having the capacity to make a new stem cell.
-If the process is dysregulated in some way, the over production of stem cells can lead to progression of cancer.
+If the process is dysregulated in some way, the overproduction of stem cells can lead to progression of cancer.
 Understanding the molecular regulators of normal blood stem cells and the clonal evolution of cancers from single cells (Kent) is contributing to our knowledge of how blood cancers such as leukaemia progress.

 The Epidemiology and Cancer Statistics Group (ECSG) is a multi-disciplinary team of researchers.
 Major research themes include cancer epidemiology, in particular the determinants, prognosis and treatment of haematological malignancy, as well as cancer in children and young adults (Roman, Smith, Crouch).
 They co-established the Haematological Malignancy Research Network (HMRN) with the Haematological Malignancy Diagnostic Service (HMDS) at St. James Hospital in Leeds.
 The group analyses clinical samples and data as part of clinical trials spanning the entire spectrum of haematological disorders.
 Working in collaboration with clinical colleagues they then use the data to inform future decision making, improving diagnosis and prognosis of patients with haematological malignancies.